AdamField118/Chaotic_Pendulum/Verification/README.md

 ### fourier_series:

 This function evaluates a Fourier series at specified time points, given the series' coefficients and period.
-It is designed for users with a background in physics and introductory programming knowledge.

 #### Parameters